Code-Institute-Submissions/The-Barkingham-Palace/readme.md

 #### All testing were made manually, no automated testing was implemented.

-"In-depth testing file: " <a href="https://github.com/liuzhenxin2/barkinghamproject/blob/master/testing.pdf">Testing File</a>
+In-depth testing file:  <a href="https://github.com/liuzhenxin2/barkinghamproject/blob/master/testing.pdf" target="_blank">Testing File</a>

 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).